abilandz/PH8124/Lecture_6/Lecture_6.md

 some_file_0.dat some_file_1.dat some_file_2.dat some_file_3.dat
 ```

-The power and flexibility of arrays come from the fact that at array declaration within ```( ... )``` a lot of other **Bash** functionalities are supported, for instance, the command substitution operator ```$( ... )``` and brace expansion ```{ ... }```.
-That in particular means that we can effortlessly store the entire output of a command into an array, and then do some manipulation element-by-element.
+The power and flexibility of arrays come from the fact that at array declaration within ```( ... )```, a lot of other **Bash** functionalities are supported, for instance, the command substitution operator ```$( ... )``` and brace expansion ```{ ... }```.
+That, in particular, means that we can effortlessly store the entire output of a command into an array and then do some manipulation element-by-element.

 **Example 2:** Count the number of words in an external file using arrays.

-The solution is very simple and elegant:
+The solution is straightforward and elegant:
 ```bash
 FileContent=$(< SomeFile)
 SomeArray=( ${FileContent} )
 echo "Number of words: ${#SomeArray[*]}"
 ```

-In the first line we have stored the content of an external file ```SomeFile``` into variable **FileContent**, and then just defined the array elements by obtaining its content.
+In the first line, we have stored the content of an external file ```SomeFile``` into variable **FileContent**, and then just defined the array elements by obtaining its content.
 The empty characters which separate the words in the file, now separate the array elements in the definition.

 At the expense of becoming a bit cryptic, the above solution can be condensed even further: